 - Ground Turkey: Lean ground turkey is another healthier option.
 Opt for 93% lean instead of 99% lean ground turkey.
 And, consider adding Italian seasoning to make up for the lost flavor.

-Can I make ziti without meat?
+Can I make ziti recipes without meat?

 Absolutely!
 If you don’t eat meat you can easily transform this recipe into a delicious vegetarian ziti in one of three ways!

-Vegetarian ziti variations:
+Vegetarian ziti variations

 - Sausage alternative: Substitute the Italian sausage for a vegetarian Italian sausage alternative.